ipaleka/arrangeit/docs/development.rst

 .. _PyInstaller: https://www.pyinstaller.org/

 `starter.py` script is created in the project's root directory for the purpose of PyInstaller's dependencies collecting.
-There's specification file ``arrangeit_pyinstaller.spec`` in the same directory used to produce MS Windows executable by the following call:
+The specification file ``pyinstaller.spec`` in the same directory is used to produce MS Windows executable by the following call:

 .. code-block:: bash

-  (arrangeit) python -OO -m PyInstaller arrangeit_pyinstaller.spec
+  (arrangeit) python -OO -m PyInstaller pyinstaller.spec

 SonarQube